 How to Join Wooden Worktops: A Worktop Express® Nutshell Guide

 When creating the kitchen of your dreams, your worktops may need joining together for various reasons.
-We’ve compiled a few methods that you can use to make the joining and fitting your wooden worktops as easy as possible.
+We’ve compiled a few methods that you can use to make joining and fitting your wooden worktops as easy as possible.
 Please read on for more information:

 Butt Join